 Stage I (minimal)

-There are small endometrial patches or plaques, inflammation and mild adhesions.
+There are small endometrial patches or plaques, inflammation and mild adhesions (bands of scar tissue that form between two surfaces inside the body).

 Stage II (mild)